Non-Uniform Noise-to-Signal Ratio in the REINFORCE Policy-Gradient Estimator: Acknowledgements

 \section{Acknowledgements}

 We thank Jincheng Mei and Na Li for helpful related work discussions; Shucheng Kang for proof-reading the paper, and members of the Harvard Computational Robotics Group for various discussions throughout the project.
+This project was supported in part by the Office of Naval Research grant N00014-25-1-2322.